nanostores/persistent/README.md

 ### Map Store

 There is a special key-value map store.
-It keep each key in separated `localStorage` key.
+It will keep each key in separated `localStorage` key.

 ```ts